alexfernandez/alexfernandez.github.io/2022/building-bridges.md

 After a couple of months he comes again to the engineer, utterly defeated while simulating casualness, and asks for the engineer's help.
-It is completed in three weeks, under budget since she is very cost-conscious, and it is not really very challenging.
+The new project is completed in three weeks, under budget since she is very cost-conscious, and it is not really a very challenging construction.

 ### 🤌 Second Moral